TiendaNube/standalone-apps/packages/app-template-node/README.md

 # Nimbus App Template > Node - Store Product Control API

+## Introduction

+Welcome to the Nuvemshop Product Management API!
+This API serves as an example and provides a solution for app authentication and efficient product management within a Nuvemshop store.

-This is a powerful tool that enables app authentication and provides functionalities to efficiently manage products within an installed Nuvemshop/Tiendanube store.
-Its purpose is to serve as an example and facilitate understanding of how to authenticate and access the Nuvemshop/Tiendanube APIs, specifically the Product API.
-This API allows developers to authenticate their applications and store the credentials within the config.json file.
-It enables operations such as randomly inserting 5 new products, deleting existing products, and retrieving the total count of products in the store.
-With seamless integration and comprehensive product management capabilities, this API exemplifies the process of handling and maintaining product data, empowering developers to understand its functioning and lay the foundation for building robust and scalable applications for Nuvemshop/Tiendanube e-commerce solutions.
+With this API, developers can authenticate their applications and securely store credentials in the config.json file.
+It enables various operations, such as inserting 5 new products randomly, deleting existing products, and retrieving the total product count.
+This API exemplifies seamless integration and robust product management capabilities.

+By using the Nuvemshop Product Management API, developers gain insights into Nuvemshop/Tiendanube e-commerce solutions, empowering them to build scalable applications tailored to the Nuvemshop platform.

+Explore the provided features, endpoints, and usage examples in this README to unlock the full potential of the Nuvemshop Product Management API for effective product management in Nuvemshop-powered stores.

 ## Prerequisites